sorpaas/figure/README.md

 # Figure

-Fig powered mini-Heroku.
+Fig-powered mini-Heroku.
 Inspired by [Dokku](https://github.com/progrium/dokku).

 ## What is it?